datacoves/docs/docs/how-tos/airflow/run-dbt.md

 Because Airflow monitors a git repository's branch running `git pull` every minute, it requires the cloned repo to be read-only.

-To run `dbt` commands on that context, we've prepared a python script that runs `dbt`, but before doing so:
+To run `dbt` commands on that context, we've prepared a python script that runs `dbt` in addition to:

-- copies the read-only dbt project to a temp writable folder
+- copying the read-only dbt project to a temp writable folder
-- runs `dbt deps` if found that `dbt_modules` and `dbt_packages` folders don't exist.
+- running `dbt deps` if `dbt_modules` and `dbt_packages` folders don't exist.

 You can get the [python script](https://github.com/datacoves/balboa/blob/main/automate/dbt.py) from our `balboa` analytics repo.